CarolineDelva/WebVisualizationDashboard-Latitude--HTML-CSS-BootStrap-Project/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

+## Project Description

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+The purpose of this project is to create a visualization dashboard website using visualizations about [weather data](Resources/cities.csv).

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
-These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-### Website Requirements

-For reference, see the ["Screenshots" section](#screenshots) below.

-The website must consist of 7 pages total, including:
+The dashboard includes the following:

 * A [landing page](#landing-page) containing:
   * An explanation of the project.